CossackPyra/XtremePush_Android/readme.md

 ##Preriqusites

-1. Create a project on XtremePush Dashboard.
+1. Create a project on XtremePush Dashboard.<br />
 2. Register a project on [Google Developers Console](https://cloud.google.com/console/project).
-Please, copy your Project Number from the top of the page.
+Please, copy your Project Number from the top of the page.<br />
 2.1.
-From APIs & auth page under you project settings on Google Developer Console enable Google Cloud Messaging for Android.
+From APIs & auth page under you project settings on Google Developer Console enable Google Cloud Messaging for Android.<br />
 2.2.
 Navigate to Credentials page within APIs and auth on Developer Console.
 Click Create New Key -> Select Server Key.
 Copy API Key you received on this page.
 Navigate to application setting on XtremePush Dashboard -> Go to Application Keys and enable Android.
-Paste the API Key you received from Google Developer Console into the Android application key field.
+Paste the API Key you received from Google Developer Console into the Android application key field.<br />

 ##How to include the library
 ==========================